Our Love Affair with Credit

 What to do After the Break-Up

-It’s no surprise to anyone that North Americans have a love affair with credit.
+Credit counselling is in popular demand, and it’s no surprise to anyone since North Americans have a love affair with credit.
 Living in a consumer culture, we are inundated with advertisements of “buy now, pay later”, “no money down” and “easy affordable payments”.

 What drives this love of credit?
 Is it the idea of living a certain middle class lifestyle (house, car, vacations) even if one cannot afford it?
 Whatever the reasons, one thing is clear: Canadians are accumulating more debt than they can afford to pay: